mauricioszabo/hydrogen/CONTRIBUTING.md

 ### Running specs

-You can run specs by triggering the `window:run-package-specs` command in Atom.
+You can run specs by triggering the `window:run-package-specs` command in Pulsar.
 To run tests on the command line use `apm test` within the package directory.

 We use [Jasmine](https://jasmine.github.io/api/3.2/global) for writing specs.